Music for Museum

-Music for Museum is a soundtrack album by French electronic music duo Air, recorded as a commission for the Palais des Beaux-Arts de Lille as part of their Open Museum project.
+Music for Museum is an album by French electronic music duo Air, recorded as a commission for the Palais des Beaux-Arts de Lille as part of their Open Museum project.
 It was released on 26 June 2014 as a limited vinyl-only release, only 1,000 copies of the album were printed.
 The album was printed on dual clear vinyl.